Important 2016 Notice

 After the Fireworks ...

-... are over in 2014, around 10:00pm, look west.
-Are you able to see blue-white Regulus, the heart star of Leo the Lion, low on the western horizon?
-How about the waxing Gibbous Moon, reddish Mars, bluish Spica and yellowish Saturn above the cosmic Lion?
-Now is a good time to view these colorful celestial bodies with binoculars and to Navigate with the Big Dipper.
+... are over in 2015, around 10:00pm, look west.
+Blazing Venus and brilliant Jupiter are paired low on the western horizon.
+Are you able to see blue-white Regulus, the heart star of Leo the Lion above the paired planets?
+How about bluish Spica above the cosmic Lion?
+Review map above.
+Turn south to see yellowish Saturn to the right of reddish Antares, the cosmic Scorpion's heart star.
+Helpful Map Now is a good time to view all these colorful celestial bodies with binoculars and to Navigate with the Big Dipper.
 Notice the seasonal position of the Big Dipper's bowl.

 Look Up!
 The celestial gems and jewels of the midnight sky are beckoning you to call out their names.

-Around midnight on July 4, weather permitting, just above the southern horizon, you should be able to see two great summer constellations, Scorpius (sprawling "j" shaped), and Sagittarius (teapot shaped).
+Weather permitting in a dark sky, just above the southern horizon you should be able to see two great summer constellations, Scorpius (sprawling "j" shaped), and Sagittarius (teapot shaped).
 Here the Milky Way bulges with the Heart of our Galaxy lying between these two great constellations.
 Antares, the heart of Scorpius, is a bright reddish star.
+In 2015 yellowish Saturn is seen to the right of reddish Antares, the cosmic Scorpion's heart star.
+Helpful Map Binoculars magnify their subtle hues.

 Be sure to review the image above.

 The Summer Triangle is centrally positioned over the Milky Way and Cassiopeia (M or W shaped) marks its northern sweep.
-Arc from the handle of the Big Dipper to golden Arcturus from there spike down to bluish Spica, then look right of this star to see reddish Mars.
+Arc from the handle of the Big Dipper to golden Arcturus from there spike down to bluish Spica.
 Binoculars magnify their subtle hues.
-In 2014 Saturn lies above and to the left of paired Spica and Mars.

 a Safe and Sacred Fourth of July.